Academic Catalog

 3 Credit Hours

 Advanced Writing develops enhanced techniques expected in academic and professional writing.
 This course concentrates on formats, audience analysis, research and documentation, editing, proofreading, and revision, and the integration of source materials from various disciplines.
-(3 lecture)

 ENGL 316 INTERCULTURAL COMMUNICATION